tkarapan/academic-kickstart/content/home/accomplishments.md

 +++
 # Accomplishments widget.
-widget = "accomplishments"  # Do not modify this line! active = true  # Activate this widget? true/false
+widget = "accomplishments"  # Do not modify this line! headless = true  # This file represents a page section. active = true  # Activate this widget? true/false

 title = "Awards, Conference presentations & Organising activities"